Models panel

 The model hierarchy displayed is as it is exported from the source application.
 There are some differences between each connector that reflects the typical workflows of users in that application.

-Filtering by Property Data
+Filtering by property data

 Speckle’s filtering tools let you quickly find, highlight, and analyze parts of your model based on any property or parameter: